Kyle A. Knapp

 Columbus, Ohio – Dresden, Germany sister city organization.

 Striezelmarkt (holiday market volunteer)

 Guest lecturer; German-English interpreter; volunteer coordinator; vendor liaison.

 German – Fluent in conversational and professional communication.

 Spanish – Proficient in conversational and professional communication.

 Other Interests and Activities

-Kyle is an avid runner and enjoys participating in marathons and triathlons.
-Since completing the New York Marathon in 2005, he has been on a quest to run all six of the “World Marathon Majors.”
-In addition to New York, he has run Boston, Chicago and Berlin.
+I am an avid runner and enjoy participating in marathons and triathlons.
+Since completing the New York Marathon in 2005, I have been on a quest to run all six of the “World Marathon Majors.”
+In addition to New York, I have run Boston, Chicago and Berlin.
 The final two are London and Tokyo.
-He has completed several half ironman triathlons (also called Ironman 70.3) but has yet to be convinced that a full Ironman is a good idea.
+I have completed several half ironman triathlons (also called Ironman 70.3) but am yet to be convinced that a full Ironman is a good idea.
 Kudos to those who can swim 2.4 miles, cycle 112 miles, and then run a marathon (26.2 miles)!

-Kyle also officiates high school football and has been involved at all levels of Toastmasters since 2011.
-He has competed in several Toastmasters speaking competitions and won awards for both humorous speech and speech evaluation contests.
+I also officiate high school football and have been involved at all levels of Toastmasters.
+I competed in several Toastmasters speaking competitions and won awards for both humorous speech and speech evaluation contests.